DrGo/mdson/README.md

 authors = []

 // The taxonomies for this page.
 The keys need to be the same as the taxonomy
-// names configured in `config.toml` and the values are an array of String objects.
+// names configured in `config.mdson` and the values are an array of String objects.
 For example,
 // tags = ["rust", "web"].
 - taxa
 - descriptors